andf-crl/docs/v20.1/restore.md

 - All [views](views.html)

 {{site.data.alerts.callout_info}}
-When you do a full cluster restore, it will restore the [enterprise license](enterprise-licensing.html) of the cluster you are restoring from.
+When you do a full cluster restore, it will restore the [[enterprise.license](cluster-settings.html#setting-enterprise-license)](enterprise-licensing.html) of the cluster you are restoring from.
 If you want to use a different license in the new cluster, make sure to [update the license](licensing-faqs.html#set-a-license) _after_ the restore is complete.
 {{site.data.alerts.end}}

 #### Databases